Elastic Gradient Descent, an Iterative Optimization Method Approximating the Solution Paths of the Elastic Net: Elastic Gradient Flow

 \section{Elastic Gradient Flow}

-So far we have derived the iterative optimization elastic gradient descent, in five different flavors: The scaled and non-scaled versions within the frameworks of steepest descent and the general stagewise procedure, as well as unnormalized elastic gradient descent.

-In this section we investigate the limits as the optimization step size goes to zero when solving linear least squares with unnormalized gradient, coordinate and elastic gradient descent.
+In this section, we investigate the limits as the step size, $\Delta t$, goes to zero when solving linear least squares with gradient, coordinate, and elastic gradient descent with momentum.
 Gradient descent with infinitesimal step size is known as gradient flow, and analogously we use the terms coordinate flow and elastic gradient flow.
-In Section \ref{sec:grad_flow} we review gradient flow, and present formulations of the gradient flow and ridge estimates of $\betav$ that allow for very straight forward comparisons between the two.
-In Section \ref{sec:coord_flow} we derive the equation for coordinate flow and show that the solution is piecewise linear in optimization time.
-Even if the piecewise linearity of $\betahatv$ is a well-known result, to the best of our knowledge this is the first time it is explicitly presented as a function of $t$, rather than of $\|\betahatv\|_1$.
-In Section \ref{sec:el_flow} we generalize gradient and coordinate flow and present elastic gradient flow.

-The following notation is used: Uppercase boldface letters are used for matrices and lowercase boldface letters for vectors.
-Slices of matrices and vectors are marked by subscripts, which might be either a single index, a set of indices or a colon which denotes an entire row/column.
-Complements are denoted with a minus sign.
-We will give two examples for $\bm{A}\in \R^{m\times n}$ and $S_A=\{3,5\}$: $\bm{A}_{S_A,-1}$, denotes a $2\times(n-1)$ matrix consisting of rows 3 and 5, and all but the first column of matrix $\bm{A}$. $\bm{A}_{:,-S_A}$ denotes an $m\times (n-2)$ matrix consisting of all rows and all columns except 3 and 5.
-Time derivatives of order $k$ are denoted interchangeably with $\frac{\partial^k}{\partial t^k}(\cdot)$ and $(\cdot)^{(k)}$ and $\odot$ denotes element-wise multiplication.
+We start by reviewing gradient flow and then consider coordinate flow and elastic gradient flow, where the latter generalizes both gradient and coordinate flow.
+Since it is not obvious that the limits of $\Icd(t)$ and $\Iegd(t)$ exist as $\Delta t\to 0$, coordinate and elastic gradient flow are presented as well-motivated definitions rather than as theorems, with motivations in Section \ref{constr:flows}.

+In the following, subscript with respect to a set denotes the sub-matrix (or sub-vector) specified by the indices in the set, $(\cdot)^{(k)}$ denotes the time derivative of order $k$, and $\odot$ denotes element-wise multiplication.